Puppet-Finland/terraform-azurerm_vm_stop_start/README.md

 The "vmname" parameter accepts the name of a single VM.
 If special value \* is provided, then all VMs in the **target_resource_group** will be affected.

+If you want to use a built-in "Virtual Machine Contributor" instead of the more limited, custom role definition, then set manage_role_definition to false:

+    module "automation" {
+      --- snip ---
+      manage_role_definition = false
+      --- snip ---
+    }

 Check [input.tf](input.tf) to see all the available parameters.